Skip to content

 • Anaconda3: A full distribution with many pre-installed packages.

-• Miniconda3: A minimal installer for conda, useful if you want to start with a clean slate and install only the packages you need.
+• Miniconda3: A minimal installer for Conda, useful if you want to start with a clean slate and install only the packages you need.

 New Anaconda3 Version